-Onamia and Isle Clinic merged with the hospital, in 1990, along with the hospital and nursing home, and Mille Lacs Health System was created.
+In 1990 Onamia and Isle Clinic merged with the hospital, along with the hospital and nursing home, and Mille Lacs Health System was created.
 In 1994, as a result of community efforts and financial support, neighborhood clinics were built in Isle, Onamia, and Hillman.
-Eventually; a clinic in Garrison was also built for our northern neighbors.
+A fourth clinic was added in Garrison in 2006.

 Mille Lacs Health System remains a not-for-profit, community-owned organization.
-A nine-member Board of Directors comprised of members from the Mille Lacs community serves to direct and oversee the entire organization.
+A nine-member Board of Directors comprised of members from the Mille Lacs community directs and oversees the entire organization.

 Despite rapid technological change and the economic stresses of today’s healthcare environment, Mille Lacs Health System remains strong.
 Numerous medical and surgical specialists have joined our healthcare team, providing diagnostic and support services that allow for a sophisticated level of diagnoses and treatment in a local setting.